Carlota Gatius: "A person who does not have a digital identity generates distrust"

 When should action be taken?

 — If there is a crisis.
 A troll is a detractor hidden in anonymity who leaves comments that have a very low impact.
-On the other hand, a crisis affects many people at once and also different stakeholders (interested parties: partners, employees, clients, etc.).
+On the other hand, a crisis affects many people at the same time and also different stakeholders (interested parties: partners, employees, clients, etc.).
 It is important to differentiate.
 There are people who have a troll who thinks they will have to close tomorrow and people who have a crisis and the only thing they do is let it pass.

 — For there to be a campaign, there must be a trend.
 If I say that chocolate ice cream is not good and no one else thinks so, nothing will happen.
 But the Catalan issue is a trend: you jump on the bandwagon if it's something you've experienced.
-The technical advice would always be to respect the client, avoid public conflict and move it to a private dialogue, apologize if necessary and correct the internal process.
-Cultural battles are always lost: whoever wins the argument, you lose customers.
+The technical advice would always be to respect the client, avoid public conflict and move it to a private dialogue, apologize if necessary, and correct the internal process.
+Cultural battles are always lost: whoever wins the argument, you lose clients.

 Is what happens on social media more important than reality?
 Can you have a good reputation with bad service?